-For the icing, in your KitchenAid with the paddle attachment, whip together butter and sugar (start with 3 cups of powdered sugar, then add more if necessary for thickness).
+For the icing, in your mixer with the paddle attachment, whip together butter and sugar (start with 3 cups of powdered sugar, then add more if necessary for thickness).
 Whip for 5 minutes until light and fluffy (the extra time makes all the difference!).
-Scoop into a pastry bag with the end cut with a 1/2 inch opening.
+Scoop into a pastry bag (you can buy here, 20 bags for $12) with the end cut with a 1/2 inch opening.

 To fill, pipe icing onto the bottom cookie (wrong side up), then top with another cookie (right side up).